Debutant Lovlina Borgohain makes QFs of Olympic boxing | Sports-Games

 The Indian youngster, hailing from Assam, was the aggressor in the opening round before she changed strategy to play the waiting game, drawing Apetz in to punish her on the counter-attack.

+''She applied her mind well.
+Early on, when she was going for an attack, Lovlina was getting hit, then we told her to play on the counter and keep her guard up,'' Ali Qamar said.

+The Guwahati-based boxer had started as a kick-boxer before Assamese coach Padam Boro steered her towards boxing.

-Abetz is a pioneering name in German boxing.
-She is pursuing a Ph.D. in neuroscience, which she put on hold for a year to prepare for the Olympics.
+Apetz is a pioneering name in German boxing.
+She had put her Ph.D. course on hold for a year to prepare for the Olympics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)